The Peninsula Hotels: Properties

-Controversy
+As of 2024, Peninsula Hotels operates the following properties:

+Criticism

 The Peninsula Hotels have been criticised by campaigners for the continued use of eggs from battery-caged hens across their hotel locations.
 A large number of the hotel group’s competitors including Mandarin Oriental, Hyatt and Intercontinental have made commitments to use only cage-free eggs by 2025.

-Hong Kong and Shanghai Hotels responded to the criticism by releasing a commitment to use only cage-free eggs, that will be achieved by 2025.
+Hong Kong and Shanghai Hotels responded to the criticism by releasing a commitment to use only cage-free eggs by 2025.